sugarlabs/musicblocks/scripts/generate-tests/README.md

 ## Contributor workflow

 You do not need to know the AST internals to use this tool.
-The whole pipeline is one command, `npm run generate-tests -- <options>`, walking the same seven stages every time:
+The diagram below is the complete pipeline, run through `npm run generate-tests -- <options>`;
+a given invocation only executes the stages its mode calls for - `--generate` stops before validation, `--emit` without `--write` stops before writing, and only `--emit --write` performs the final write:

 ```text
 module